dougbtv/bowline/docs/RunningLocally.md

     * [Here's the container we run](https://registry.hub.docker.com/u/svendowideit/ambassador/)

 The setup uses the hosts Docker daemon to do the building of the images.
 You could consider running [Docker-in-Docker](https://github.com/jpetazzo/dind), however, our experience has been that it isn't 100% rock solid.

+This setup creates two directories in `/tmp/` for storing the registry, and the mongod.
+We recommend you change these variables in `run_it.sh`, which are at the top of the file to point to directories that are you know, more permanent.
+(And maybe even backed up!)

+## Customizing your Setup

+Likely, now that you've got it running -- it's semi incomplete, because you need to add your credentials.
+Especially, a github account to use the Github API inside Bowline.
+You can customize these by editing `/includes/examples.config.json`

+If you're using the `build_it.sh` script as described earlier, you can just edit `/includes/examples.config.json` with the Github username and password of your choice, then run `build_it.sh` and `run_it.sh` again, and it will use the new configuration.

+### Customizing the passwords

+TODO.
+For now, login as user 'bowlineadmin' with password 'bowline' and then just change your password with the web front-end.

 ## SSL